MarinoMtz/Pygate/README.md

 3.1.2.
 For the ethernet conection, uncomment lines 42 to 52.

-3.1 Upload `main.py` to the module, if everithing goes ok, our Pygate is ready to send and receive LoRaWAN packets to the network server
+3.1 Upload `main.py` and reboot the module, if everithing goes ok, our Pygate is ready to send and receive LoRaWAN packets to the network server

 ### 4. Configure and send LoRaWAN packets on a pycom End Device.